HumanCompatibleAI/imitation/docs/tutorials/trajectories.rst

         """Actions, shape (trajectory_len, ) + action_shape."""

         infos: Optional[np.ndarray]
-        """An array of info dicts, length trajectory_len."""
+            """An array of info dicts, shape (trajectory_len, )."""

         terminal: bool
         """Does this trajectory (fragment) end in a terminal state?"""